BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/Slurm_Instructions.md

 We recommend to first familiarise yourself with running the pipeline for a single sample using the [tutorial](Tutorial.md).

 For batch processing of multiple samples at a high performance computing facility, you can use the provided [slurm script](vsearch_raw_to_query.sh).
-Here, we provide instructions on what preparations and modifications to running the script are needed, and how to execute it.
+Here, we provide instructions to prepare the software and data, to modify the script to fit your dataset, and to execute the script.

 ## Preparations
 ### Install required software using anaconda
-Script is verified to work with the indicated software versions.
+The script is verified to work with the indicated software versions.
 - Trimmomatic 0.39
 - bbmap 38.96
 - Kraken 2.1.2